liuyuan-wen/AV-OOD-GZSL/README.md

+# Applying for PhD
+Dear Professor, I am currently seeking a PhD position and would be honored to be considered.
+If you are interested, please feel free to contact me at lywen@mail.ustc.edu.cn for my CV and additional materials.
+I am fully committed to giving my best effort in this pursuit.
+Best regards.

 # AV-OOD-GZSL
-This is the official implementation of my paper: [Audio-Visual Out-Of-Distribution for Generalized Zero-shot Learning](https://arxiv.org/abs/2408.01284), which has been accepted to the The 35th British Machine Vision Conference ([BMVC2024](https://bmvc2024.org/))
+This is the official implementation of my paper: [Audio-Visual Out-Of-Distribution for Generalized Zero-shot Learning](https://arxiv.org/abs/2408.01284), which has been accepted to The 35th British Machine Vision Conference ([BMVC2024](https://bmvc2024.org/)).

 ![Image description](img/framework.png)